 WHAT YOU CAN EXPECT TO GET OUT OF THE

-Marla Genova, M.A., Certified Master Coach, is the group leader of this powerful 2-day weekend workshop.
-Marla has been training with Janet for many years and has been facilitating the workshop solely since 2017.
-Marla leads and coaches the group with compassion and first-hand knowledge, having suffered from this fear for many years.
+Marla Genova, M.A., CMC (Certified Master Coach) is the group leader of this powerful 2-day weekend workshop.
+Marla was mentored by Janet for many years and leads the group with compassion and first-hand knowledge, having suffered from this fear herself.
 She is dedicated and experienced in helping you get the results you are after: less fear and anxiety and more calm and confidence with speaking or performing.
-You can see Janet and Marla talking about the transition of leadership of the workshop.
+Read testimonials from the workshops.

-Participants have consistently spoken of the workshop experience as both empowering and transformative, providing them with a strong foundation to move beyond the limitations of their fear.
+Participants have consistently spoken of the workshop experience as extremely empowering, and even life-changing, providing them with a strong foundation to move beyond the limitations of their fear.

 View more information about the workshop.